13 British Knitwear Brands To Know Now

 Johnstons of Elgin

 Another heritage label for your radar, Johnstons of Elgin has over 200 years of experience dealing with cashmere and dine woollens.
-The brand has worked with natural, renewable, biodegradable fibres since 1797, and in 2015 it helped set up the Sustainable Fibre Alliance, a non-profit international organisation working with the extended Cashmere supply chain, from herders to retailers.
+The company has worked with natural, renewable, biodegradable fibres since 1797, and in 2015 it helped set up the Sustainable Fibre Alliance, a non-profit international organisation working with the extended Cashmere supply chain, from herders to retailers.
 As for the fashion itself, think traditional cable and Fair Isle knits interwoven with contemporary silhouettes and broad colour palettes.

 Chinti & Parker